Keyfactor/jks-remote-orchestrator/README.md

 **UseSudo** (Linux only) - to determine whether to prefix certain Linux command with "sudo".
 This can be very helpful in ensuring that the user id running commands ssh uses "least permissions necessary" to process each task.
 Setting this value to "Y" will prefix all Linux commands with "sudo" with the expectation that the command being executed on the orchestrated Linux server will look in the sudoers file to determine whether the logged in ID has elevated permissions for that specific command.
 For orchestrated Windows servers, this setting has no effect.
 Setting this value to "N" will result in "sudo" not being added to Linux commands.

-**UsePreRunScript** (Linux only) – &quot;Y&quot; – The script identified in &quot;PreRunScript&quot; will be executed prior to the rest of the job. &quot;N&quot; – Do not run any pre-precessing script.
+**UsePrerunScript** (Linux only) – &quot;Y&quot; – The script identified in &quot;PreRunScript&quot; will be executed prior to the rest of the job. &quot;N&quot; – Do not run any pre-precessing script.

 **PreRunScript** (Linux only) - The name of the script to be run on the orchestrated/managed server.
 This value will be ignored if UsePrerunScript is not set to &quot;Y&quot;.
 This script MUST be located in the JKS-SSH installation folder.

-**PreRunScriptDestinationPath** (Linux only) – The folder on the destination/orchestrated Linux server where the AnyAgent will copy the script to (from the JKS-SSH installation folder on the orchestrator server) and execute it.
+**PreRunScriptDestinationPath** (Linux only) – The folder on the destination/orchestrated Linux server where the script should be copied to and executed from.
 The script will be removed at the end of the job.

 **UseSeparateUploadFilePath** (Linux only) – When adding a certificate to a Java Keystore, the Java Keystore SSH AnyAgent must upload the certificate being deployed to the server where the certificate store resides.
 Setting this value to &quot;Y&quot; looks to the next setting, SeparateUploadFilePath, to determine where this file should be uploaded.
 Set this value to &quot;N&quot; to use the same path where the Java Keystore being managed resides.
 The certificate file uploaded to either location will be removed at the end of the process.